jfrog/SwampUp2021/SU-113-Jfrog-Artifactory-Essentials/Lab3.1/README.md

-# Lab5 - Browsing & Searching
+# Lab3.1 - Projects

 ## Prerequisites

-The Docker repositories and image created in the previous labs.
+The 'Developer1' and 'ReleaseEngineer1' users from the previous lab.

-## Browse
+## Create a Project and assign members

-### Step1 - Browsing Through the UI
+### Step1 - Create a Project

-- Navigate to the Application module and click on 'Artifactory' -> 'Packages'.
+- Navigate to the Administration module and click on 'Projects'.
-- In the top search bar, brwose packages and filter by repository type - docker.
+- Click on the plus sign and create a new project - 'Docker Project'.
+- Add 'ReleaseEngineer1' as the project's admin.
-- Locate the sample docker image you've pushed to artifactory.
+- Assign the docker repositories to the project.
+- Set a storage quota and save.

   **ADD SCREENSOHTS**

-### Step2 - Assign Custom Properties
+### Step2 - Assign Roles & Members

-- Navigate to the Application module and click on 'Artifactory' -> 'Artifacts'.
+- Click on 'Identity and Access' -> 'Roles'.
+- Click on the plus sign and create a new role - 'Custom Developer'.
-- Filter by repository type - docker, and click on the docker package you've pushed, in the latest version.
+- Navigate to 'Members' and click on the plus sign to add 'Developer1'.
-- In the 'properties' tab, add a new property: 'deployement' : 'test'.
+- Assign the proper role for it.

 **ADD SCREENSOHTS**

-### Step3 - Search by Custom Properties

-- In the top search bar, choose 'artifacts' and filter by the custom property you've just inserted - 'deployment' : 'test'.

-**ADD SCREENSOHTS**

-### Step4 - Srearch Properties With the REST API
+### Step3 - Inspect the Project

-- Use cURL or any other HTTP client to search for the atrifact that you've modified:

-`curl -u ${user}:${password} -X GET https://platform-us.staging.gcp.devopsacc.team/artifactory/api/search/prop?deployment=test`
+- Click on the project selector and select your project.
+- Inspect your view and the resources assigned to the project.

 **ADD SCREENSOHTS**